 Return to top

 Second, other countries which violate human rights are already being attended to by various members of Congress and the Administration.
 The U.S. has imposed sanctions on Iran, Syria, North Korea, Somalia, Myanmar, Sudan, and others.
 The U.S. doesn't sell these countries weapons at all, much less give them unconditional military aid.
-In contrast, not only does the U.S. not sanction Israel, but it has made Israel the largest cumulative recipient of U.S. foreign aid since WWII.
+In contrast, not only does the U.S. not sanction Israel, it has made Israel the largest cumulative recipient of U.S. foreign aid since WWII.
 Israel has received about $124 billion from the U.S. through 2015, most of it military aid, and will continue to receive $3 billion a year through 2018.
-The U.S. gives Israel more military aid than it gives all other countries combined.
-In 2019 that military aid will rise to $3.8 billion for another decade.
+The U.S. gives Israel more military aid each year than it gives all other countries combined.
+In 2019 that military aid will rise to $3.8 billion a year for another decade.

 The U.S government also does not continually protect other countries diplomatically with its veto in the UN Security Council.
 The Palestinian crisis and the human rights